Everyone says, “I should run more.”

 1. Cardiovascular Health Booster

 Our body is amazingly adaptable to changes.
 Exercises that require aerobic (oxygen-requiring) oxygen like running upgrade our cardiovascular system to cope with the activity.
 And in this process, our system (lungs, heart, and entire vascular system) becomes more efficient.

 Even studies show that 5-10 of running at slow speeds reduces your risk of dying from heart disease.

 You should probably try going for runs regularly now that you know this.
-You have to get some joggers, lace up your running shoes, and get, set, go!
+You have to get some joggers, lace up your running shoes, along with your favorite insoles, and get, set, go!

 2. Helps in Bone Strengthening

 Are you surprised?

 Most people think that running might cause injury to your bones and knees.
 But the scenario is completely different.
 Every time you pound, your bones and cartilages are stressed, causing them to spring back, strengthening them.

 Moreover, studies and researches also show that going on runs frequently reduces the risk of Osteoarthritis.

 3. Decreases fatigue